 - Spatial specialization.
-The differentiation between land uses resulting from high specialization levels is a generator of passengers and freight flows.
-For instance, a central business district focuses on administrative, institutional, and commercial activities and this specialization is dependent on passengers and freight flows generated by other land uses, such as residential districts.
-Thus, the more complex and specialized the land use patterns, the more complex their associated movements will be.
-Also, efficient and affordable transportation will enhance the segregation of land uses and favor the growth of traffic.
+The differentiation between land uses resulting from high specialization levels generates passengers and freight flows.
+For instance, a central business district focuses on administrative, institutional, and commercial activities, which depend on passengers and freight flows generated by other land uses, such as residential districts.
+Thus, the more complex and specialized the land use patterns across an urban area, the more complex their associated movements.
+Also, efficient and affordable transportation will enhance the differentiation of land uses and favors traffic growth.

 - Spatial agglomeration.
 Since cities benefit from agglomeration economies, adjacent activities benefit from increased interactions, which also decrease transport costs.
 As the level of agglomeration increases, transport externalities tend to decline.
 However, at some level, agglomeration induces congestion, which increases the costs of mobility.
 This can reach a point where the advantages of agglomeration are overthrown by the costs of congestion.

 - Road footprint.
 The main goal of transportation is obviously to overcome the friction of distance by providing a level of mobility.
 However, transportation, like any urban function, has a spatial footprint.
 While space is scarce (and consequently valuable) in urban areas, transportation requirements are at their highest levels.
 A compromise is thus sought between the available transportation footprint and the desired level of mobility.
 While low levels of road footprint may be linked with a prevalence of urban transit, high levels of road footprint are linked with automobile dependency.